General Frameworks for Conditional Two-Sample Testing: Proofs

-We analyze the numerator and the denominator of $\widehat{\mathrm{Acc}}$, separately.
-In particular, we first show that the numerator converges to a Gaussian distribution and the denominator is ratio-consistent to the population-level standard deviation under \Cref{Assumption: classifier}. \paragraph{Analysis of the numerator.} Starting with the numerator, let us rewrite
+\begin{proof} We analyze the numerator and the denominator of $\widehat{\mathrm{Acc}}$ separately.
+We first show that the numerator converges to a Gaussian distribution and then establish that the denominator is a ratio-consistent estimator of the population-level standard deviation under Assumption~\ref{Assumption: classifier}.